« Back to Blog

 Once you’ve made your change or set up a test, keep an eye on the results and monitor any changes to the CPL to get the most out of the next step.

-For this reason, we recommend creating a hypothesis log to track the success (or failure) of these tests – you can use similar columns to the screenshot above (we blurred out the details of our clients’ tests)
+Here’s what that looks like in our hypothesis logs.
+We track the success (or failure) of these tests so we capture the learnings no matter the outcome.
+You can use similar columns to the screenshot above (we blurred out the details of our clients’ tests).

 Over time, buyers get used to your ad creative.
-In order to stop them becoming fatigued by your messaging, you should update your ad copy regularly.
+In order to stop them becoming fatigued by your messaging, you should update your ad copy & creative regularly.

-Testing different ad copy is not only an affordable way to improve the effectiveness of a campaign, but it’s also one of the most effective.
+Testing different ad copy & creative is not only an affordable way to improve the effectiveness of a campaign, but it’s also one of the most effective.

 New keyword combinations